pepstock-org/Charba/readme.md

    * add `onBeforeElementsUpdate` method to the `Plugin` interface.
    * add `pointStyle` property to `Bar` element configuration and options classes.
    * add `pointStyle` property to `BarDataset` class.
+   * add `cutout` property in the options and configuration classes, for pie and doughnut charts.
  * add `setScaleID` method to `LineAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXScaleID` and `setYScaleID` methods to `BoxAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` and `setYAxisID` methods to `LineDataset` class in order to set the scale id using `IsScaleId` implementation.